-The Localism Act 2011 requires councils to have a code of conduct for members.
+The Localism Act 2011 requires Councils to have a code of conduct for members.
+The Council complies with the Local Government Association (LGA) Model Councillor Code of Conduct, which can be found in the Constitution,

-In 2007, CIPFA/SOLACE published a Framework for Delivering Corporate Governance in Local Government to assist councils to review their governance arrangements and to highlight any gaps.
-The Framework, which was updated in 2012 and 2016, adapts the core principles of good governance for the local government sector and recommends that all councils should comply with them.
+In 2007, CIPFA/SOLACE published a Framework for Delivering Corporate Governance in Local Government to assist Councils to review their governance arrangements and to highlight any gaps.
+The Framework, which was updated in 2012 and 2016, adapts the core principles of good governance for the local government sector and recommends that all Councils should comply with them.